Orange County Workers’ Compensation Attorney

 Put the three time workers’ compensation Trial Lawyer of the Year on your case!
 Keith More, a partner at Bentley & More, LLP, has been named Trial Lawyer of the Year in 2003, 2004 and 2012.

 If you’ve been injured at work, you may have a lot of questions and don’t know where to turn.
 At Bentley & More, LLP – our workers’ compensation attorneys are top-notch and represent workers throughout Orange County.
 In 2017, The Daily Journal named its 75 Top Labor & Employment Lawyers in the state of California – with our very own Keith More as the only Workers Compensation attorney named to the list.

 Knowing what you are entitled to as a worker in California is important when going through a workers’ compensation trial.
 Our very own Keith More explains your benefits and rights:

-Any day on the job can end in personal injury.
+Any day on the job can end in a work injury.
 While employees in high-risk industries such as construction, oil and gas, and mining may be in more danger than others, even those in office jobs can suffer serious injuries.
 Traumatic events, repetitive motion injuries, strained muscles, and illnesses from toxic exposure all qualify as work-related injuries.
-Contact the Orange County personal injury lawyers at Bentley & More, LLP, for legal advice regarding workers’ compensation and personal injury claims after a workplace injury.
+Contact the Orange County personal injury lawyers at Bentley & More, LLP, for legal advice regarding workers’ compensation cases and personal injury claims after a workplace injury in Southern California .

 About Workplace Injuries in Orange County